 The Teaching Enhancement Grants Program supports enhancement of student learning during a single course.
 Winners of these grants are reimbursed up to $100 for course expenditures.
 Fall, Spring and Summer competitions are held each year.

-If awarded a Teaching Enhancement Grant for a Fall 2013 course, funds must be used and all receipts for reimbursement must be received in CTRL by January 31, 2014.
-Original receipts should be submitted to Julie Spaeth in Hurst Hall 214.
+If awarded a Teaching Enhancement Grant for a Summer 2017 course, funds must be used and all original receipts for reimbursement must be submitted to CTRL by July 28, 2017 in Hurst Hall 214.

 Any faculty member teaching full-time or part-time during the semester when the grant would be used is eligible to apply.

 Funds may be used for such purposes as honoraria for outside speakers or materials that are “used up” during the course (e.g., short-term subscription to online teaching tools, special materials for a science or arts course that doesn’t have a lab fee).
 Funds may not be used for basic “school supplies” (e.g., poster board, markers).